 If the surface term is evaluated as in Eq.
-25 and the vertical integral of the divergence of moisture as in Eq.
-24 then the sum of these two terms will exactly equal that given by Eq.
-22 (or 23) and the balance in Eq.
-21 is assured.
-As such, since typically all data needed to evaluate both Eq.
-22 and 24 are typically available, we would recommend that the surface term be evaluated as the difference between these and avoid the need to explicitly calculate it from Eq.
-25.
+(25) and the vertical integral of the divergence of moisture as in Eq.
+(24), then the sum of these two terms will exactly equal that given by Eq.
+(22) [or Eq.
+(23)] and the balance in Eq.
+(21) is assured.
+As such, since all the data needed to evaluate both Eqs.
+(22) and (24) are typically available, we would recommend that the surface term be evaluated as the difference between these and avoid the need to explicitly calculate it from Eq.
+(25).

 It should be noted that the surface term, despite not being easily interpreted in a physical way, is not small.
-In Figure 7 we show the annual mean climatological moisture budget terms for the vertical integral of moisture divergence (the two dimensional analog of Eq.
-24) and the surface term (the two dimensional analog of Eq.
-25, but evaluated as a residual between two dimensional analogs of Eqs.
-23 (or 22) and 24).
-It is clear that, for the moisture transport by the mean flow, the pattern and amplitude is preserved whether the convergence is computed before or after the vertical integral is performed.
-However it is also clear that the surface term, $\overline{SFC}K$ , is large wherever there are large gradients of surface pressure such as at coasts (where altitude can change abruptly) and over mountain ranges and, hence, cannot be ignored in the moisture budget.
+In Fig. 7 we show the annual mean climatological moisture budget terms.
+Comparison of the mean flow moisture convergence (top right) with the total moisture convergence (top left) shows how dominant the mean flow is in explaining the moisture budget while the differences show the importance of the transient eddies in the midlatitudes and subtropics.
+Figure 7 also shows the vertical integral of moisture divergence [the two-dimensional analog of Eq.
+(24)] and the surface term {the two-dimensional analog of Eq.
+(25) but evaluated as a residual between two-dimensional analogs of Eqs.
+(23) [or Eq.
+(22)] and (24).
+It is clear that, for the moisture transport by the mean flow, the pattern and amplitude is preserved whether the convergence is computed before